pbsurf/chem/README.md

 Credit to [chemlab](https://github.com/chemlab/chemlab/) (3D camera, some shaders) and [speck](https://github.com/wwwtyro/speck) (some shaders), among others.

+### Screenshot ###
-Screenshot: 1MCT.pdb shown with backbone ribbon, MM atoms as lines, QM atoms as sticks, and components of QM/MM force on each atom as yellow, cyan, magenta cylinders.
+1MCT.pdb shown with backbone ribbon, MM atoms as lines, QM atoms as sticks, and components of QM/MM force on each atom as yellow, cyan, magenta cylinders.

 ![Screenshot](misc/screenshot.png)